gentoo-mirror/xira/README.md

 - GURU Overlay
     - Some ebuilds might have dependencies that exist only in the GURU overlay.

+### Micro-commits
+These are very small commits I might create at times, mostly for critical things required to be added or removed, without other additions.

 ### Why?
 Because I can :3
 In all seriousness, this overlay exists because of: